FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 7. removeNode

-Run removeNode and the node exits。You can use the addSealer command to add the exiting node as a consensus node and the addObserver command to add the node as an observation node.。
+Run removeNode and the node exits。You can use the addSealer command to add the exiting node as a consensus node and the addObserver command to add the node as an observation node。

 **Note:** When the permission governance mode is enabled, this command can only be used by the governance committee and cannot be directly called by the user.
-For details, see the command 'removeNodeProposal'.
+For details, see the command 'removeNodeProposal'

 Parameters: